-The Curatorial Opportunity Program (COP) accepts applications for group show proposals.
+The New Art Center's Curatorial Opportunity Program (COP) is currently accepting proposals.

-The NAC has a 35-year tradition of using its Main Gallery for group exhibitions curated by an exhibiting artist or independent curator.
-Since May 1991 we have continued this tradition through a public call for proposals.
+The New Art Center has a 35-year tradition of using its Main Gallery for group exhibitions curated by an independent curator.
+Since May 1991, we have continued this tradition through our Curatorial Opportunity Program’s public call for proposals.

 Far from Indochine, curated by Chuong-Ðài Võ, 2014.
 Image courtesy of Will Howcroft.

 Interested parties are encouraged to attend our hands-on COP Workshop & Information Session on Tuesday, December 16, 7–9pm at the New Art Center, 61 Washington Park, Newton, MA 02460.